riddleproject/riddleproject.github.io/_posts/2019-04-15-visual-puzzles.md

 Two semicircles and a circle complete.*

 Don’t forget that the visual aspect is key!
 Tune in text time for the solution and more tongue-tying Timeless Riddles!

-Like us on Facebook @timelessriddles, follow us on Twitter @Time1essRiddles, or shoot us an email at timelessriddles@gmail.com to solve riddles, ask questions, or just to stay involved!

 Don’t forget to follow @McGillLib, @McGill_ROAAr, and @CookeNathalie on Twitter as well, without which this project would not be possible.